-Audit plan required communications and other matters
+Audit plan required communications & other matters

-Our audits of the financial statements of Suffolk County Water Authority (the Authority) as of and for the years ended May 31, 2024 and 2023, will be performed in accordance with auditing standards generally accepted in the United States of America and in accordance with the standards contained in Government Auditing Standards issued by the Comptroller General of the United States.
+Our audits of the financial statements of Suffolk County Water Authority (the Authority) as of and for the years ended May 31, 2025 and 2024, will be performed in accordance with auditing standards generally accepted in the United States of America and in accordance with the standards contained in Government Auditing Standards issued by the Comptroller General of the United States.
+Also see slide 10 for additional information related to the federal Uniform Guidance audit, if applicable.